Plymouth Colony was the first official colony in Massachusetts. It was settled by a group of Separatist Puritans from England in 1620.

 ♦ Pilgrims leave England seeking religious freedom and settle in Leiden, Holland.

 ♦ Pilgrims seek investors to help fund their journey to North America.

-♦ On August 23, the crew repairs the Speedwell and the two ships set sail again but the Speedwell continues to leak and the ships dock at Plymouth.
+♦ On August 21, 1620, the two ships set sail again but the Speedwell begins leaking again and both ships return to Plymouth, England.

 ♦ On September 16, some of the pilgrims from the Speedwell stay behind in England while the others board the Mayflower.
 The Mayflower departs Plymouth, England and sets sail for the New World.

 ♦ On November 6, William Butten dies of illness on board the Mayflower.

 ♦ Ellen More dies of illness on board the Mayflower.